 We also had such a problem.
 There was an abundance of metrics, and it was difficult to understand which of them can help us evaluate results.

 To work on this problem we’ve read tons of info and accumulated the most important.
 But it would be unfair not to share this with you, right?

 The year of 2020 in Dashly may be called “A year of research.”
-We’ve conducted lots of ones and proved its effectiveness for us.
-Research helps to verify hypotheses so that eventually, you will spend less time and money you would otherwise waste implementing useless features.
+We’ve conducted lots of ones and proved their effectiveness for us.
+Research helps to verify hypotheses so that, eventually, you will spend less time and money you would otherwise waste implementing useless features.

 We asked our friends from product-first companies to share their research experience: how do they conduct research, how to filter insights, what tools do they use, etc. You can read it here.

 We’ve also prepared an article on how to search for interview respondents.
 Find the main tips in the article.